‘Overwatch’ News: When Does ‘Overwatch’ Competitive Season 6 Start?

 Those gamers currently working on finishing the Competitive Season 5 have a great chance to win some special spray and player icons, which are unlocked as soon as the season ends.
 There are also Competitive Points awarded to players once the season ends based on what the maximum skill ranking ended up being by the end of the season.

 These vary from 100 CP from Bronze level up to 3,000 CP for Grandmaster level.
-According to Blizzard, they also took into consideration player’s comments and feedback and it sounds like there might be some changes to alleviate some of the complaints that have risen throughout this current Competitive season.
+According to Blizzard, they also took into consideration player’s comments and feedback, and it sounds like there might be some changes to alleviate some of the complaints that have arisen throughout this current Competitive season.

 Blizzard has promised Overwatch players news in the next two weeks concerning the Overwatch Competitive Season 6 changes.
 Gamers are asked to check in to the playeroverwatch.com website for this information.